HL7/davinci-alerts/input/pagecontent/guidance.md

 ### Reliable Delivery

 Upon receiving a message, the Receiver/Intermediary may return one of several status codes which is documented in [`$process-message`] definition.
 For successful transactions  `200`, `202`, or `204` **SHALL** be used.
+If and error occurs, an [OperationOutcome] **SHOULD** be returned with details documenting the error.
 The following table defines the Sender behavior in response to the following error codes:

 |Error Code|Sender Behavior|
 |---|---|